- Legend

 Local Internet Registry (LIR)

-LIR Portal The public portal provided by the RIPE NCC to its members (LIRs) that allows them access to provides for its members to access various RIPE NCC services, including the hosted member CA service.
+LIR Portal The public portal provided by the RIPE NCC to its members (LIRs) that allows them access to the RIPE NCC provides for its members to access various RIPE NCC services, including the hosted member CA service.
 The portal LIR Portal is also used to access the RIPE NCC Online CA by specific users, as described later in this CPS.

 RIPE NCC Contributor A natural person or legal entity MemberA natural or a legal person that has entered into the RIPE NCC Standard Service Agreement (SSA) with the RIPE NCC.